badd-labs/badd-labs/labs/A2/README.md

 - Deploy the contract using `Deploy` button provided under `Run` tab.
 You can see the deployed contracts and functions deployed on the right-bottom corner.
 Provide the input for `greeter` function and click on "transact" button.
 You can see transaction being successful in the "Remix Transactions" section.
 - Click on "greet" button/function, you can see the string value set for "greeting" using "greeter" function will be displayed.
 Submit the final screenshot of running this Solidity program.

-Exercise 2: Write SC to output bigger number
+Exercise 2: Write SC to commpare numbers
 ---

-In this exercise, you are asked to write a Solidity program to find the maximum of two values, $x$ and $y$, and return that value.
-The Smart contact should have the following functionalities:
+In this exercise, you are asked to write a Solidity program to find and return the bigger number between two given numbers, say $x$ and $y$.
+The smart contact should work as follows:

 1. A function that takes integers $x$ and $y$ as input
 2. Returns the bigger integer between  $x$ and $y$ as output.
 Deploy and run the program in Remix [[link](https://remix.ethereum.org/)]